terapriseio/portaefik/README.md

 > ⚠️ The ssl certs will fail if the dns records aren't added and propagated before starting the containers

+> ⚠️ If using cloudflare, go into security settings and ensure ssl mode is set to `Full (strict)`.
+Otherwise you will likely get a too many redirects error.

 > ℹ️ I have had mixed results while running this behind Cloudflare's proxy.
 If you have issues, i recommend disabling any proxy, but I have services running just find behind a proxy as well.

 ## 4. Start Container